benoleary/LesHouchesParserClasses_CPP/LHPC/include/BOLlib/README.BOLlib.txt

  to allow others to use the classes.

 CHANGELOG:
+ * 15th February 2013: version 0.4.2
+ - added default value of StringParser::whitespaceAndNewlineChars as StringParser::charsToTrim for StringParser::trimFromFrontAndBack.

  * 23rd October 2012: version 0.4.1
  - minor signature change to AsciiXmlParser::loadString: from taking a std::string const& reference to a std::string const copy (fixing some bugs